Part 1 (video course)

 Welcome to Excel modeling tips and tricks.
-By the end of this session you will be able to, one, navigate around an Excel worksheet and workbook more quickly.
-Two, edit cells and access Excel menus without your mouse.
-And three, make use of Powerful Excel formatting, editing, and navigation shortcuts.
+By the end of this session you will be able to, one, navigate around an Excel worksheet and workbook more quickly, two, edit cells and access Excel menus without your mouse, and three, make use of Powerful Excel formatting, editing, and navigation shortcuts.
 Let’s get going.

 Financial modeling Slide 3: Avoiding the mouse

 If you really want to speed up your Excel model building skills, it is important to limit your use of the mouse.
 Using the keyboard for Excel tasks is much faster than using the mouse.
-It takes up valuable time to move one hand from the keyboard to the mouse, then identify the cell or item you want to select, and move that mouse to that cell or item before finally clicking the mouse.
+It takes up valuable time to move one hand from the keyboard to the mouse, identify the cell or item you want to select, and then move the mouse to that cell or item before finally clicking the mouse.

 Financial modeling Slide 4: Accessing menus and tabs quickly

 To access menus in Excel you simply hit the “Alt” button.
 In Excel 2007 and later versions, letters will appear next to menu items once you have hit “Alt”.
 Simply select the letter corresponding to the menu you wish to access.
-In Excel 2003 and prior versions the shortcut letters are underlined.
+In Excel 2003 and prior versions, the shortcut letters are underlined.

 Financial modeling Slide 5: Working with columns and rows